 Ever wondered how grocery store produce gets from the farm to the grocery store?
 Shipping fresh produce is a lot more complicated than you think, and it involves several supply chains and lots of different equipment, including corrugated boxes and pallets.
-Here’s everything you need to know about how fruits and veggies make their way from the farm to the store.
+Spoiler alert: it’s more complicated than you might think.
+Here’s everything you need to know about how farm produce makes its way from the farm to the store.

 Where Do Your Fruits and Veggies Come From?

 Grocery stores get their produce in two ways.
 They either purchase fresh fruit and vegetables directly from farmers or buy them through grocery distribution companies.
 There are grocery distribution companies specializing in just produce and distribution companies specializing in specific grocery items.